The root canal procedure. –

 Note: Dental-Picture-Show’s content and videos have now been absorbed into Animated-Teeth.com.

-Step 4 – Measuring the length of the tooth.
+Step 4 – Measuring the length of your tooth’s root canals.

-- To confuse matters even further, other studies have concluded that the endpoint chosen should be influenced by both the current status of the tooth’s pulp tissue (i.e. necrotic, vital, inflamed), and the degree to which the tooth’s pathology has affected its surrounding bone tissue.
+- To confuse matters even further, other studies have determined that the endpoint chosen should be influenced by both the current status of the tooth’s pulp tissue (i.e. necrotic, vital, inflamed), and the degree to which the tooth’s pathology has affected its surrounding bone tissue.
 (Hargreaves)

 ▲ Section references – Hargreaves